 Blood pressure greater than or equal to 140/90 mmHg.

-Elbow, hand and/or hook components controlled by using shoulder and arm movements harnessed within a bowden cable control system for the actuation and movement of the components utilized in the design of the prostheses.
+Components controlled by using shoulder and arm movements harnessed within a bowden cable control system for the movement of the components used in the design of the prostheses.

 Medial (Internal) Rotation

-The vertical plane that divides the body into right and left halves.
+The vertical plane that divides your body into the right and left half.

 Metal & Leather Orthoses